 Fantasy Football: Regression Candidates Through Week 1

-We're a week into the 2016 NFL season, and savvy owners are looking for potential opportunities to buy low and sell high on performances that may or may not be sustainable.
-We spend the entire offseason predicting what will unfold during the regular season, and we can finally react to actual data and information.
+One week into the 2018 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+We spend the entire offseason predicting what will unfold once the action starts, but we can now finally react to actual data and information.

 Negative Regression Candidates

 Naw, me neither.
 But he dropped 417 passing yards, four touchdowns, and added a rushing score to boot in leading the Tampa Bay Buccaneers to a road victory over their NFC South rivals in a 48-point outburst.